-Among the early movers are hospitality companies Hyatt Hotels and Caesars Entertainment.
+Hyatt Hotels is among the early movers.
 “We’re now at the point where my team can see where we are in the closing process every morning, giving us much tighter controls,” says Travis Curl, general ledger analyst at Hyatt Hotels.
-“Our reconciliations are nearly 70 percent automated today, and we’re continually looking for ways to automate other tasks to eliminate more time in our closing process.”
+“Our reconciliations are nearly 70% automated today, and we’re continually looking for ways to automate other tasks to eliminate more time in our closing process.”

 Although other companies are taking their time in making the decision to introduce Continuous Accounting, they’re increasingly aware of its benefits and are talking to their audit firms about them.

 “Our clients are asking us about our experiences with other clients that are implementing Continuous Accounting,” says Roelofs from EY.
 “They’ve seen studies indicating that the organizational costs of finance can decline by as much as 40 percent with automated accounting processes.
 And they’re aware that they can also obtain considerable improvements in productivity.”
 Nevertheless, Roelofs agrees that the pick-up rate has been modest.

 “The problem in many businesses is their IT infrastructure, which is comprised of lots of different systems,” Hattendorf says.
 “To have the most current financial data at your fingertips, companies need to automate different accounting tasks and then integrate them.
 This requires process reengineering, which is a tough proposition for many businesses, particularly if they believe there’s nothing wrong with current processes.”